-The moon therefore goes through different phases, depending on the position in relation to the earth.
+The moon, therefore, goes through different phases, depending on the position in relation to the earth.
 But what effect does it have on your beautiful marijuana plants?
 That is as follows.
-In the phase of a growing moon, a plant puts more energy into the leaves and everything that grows above the ground.
+In the phase of a glowing moon, a plant puts more energy into the leaves and everything that grows above the ground.
 If the moon is diminishing, the plant's attention goes more to everything that is underground, so the entire system of roots.
-In terms of germination, it is therefore best if you sow during the crescent phase, since marijuana is a plant with many leaves.
+In terms of germination, it is, therefore, best if you sow during the crescent phase since marijuana is a plant with many leaves.
 If you sow during this phase, your seeds will germinate better.
 During the Gibbous phase, the gravity of the moon ensures that water is pulled up better.
 The plant can also absorb more nutrients during this phase.
 Then there is also a phase in which the plant is just given rest, and that is called the Balsamic Moon phase.
-During that phase you can best remove and prune dry leaves.
+During that phase, you can best remove and prune dry leaves.
 The ideal time to harvest your marijuana plant is during the phase of the new moon.
 This is because the water level of the plant is then low, and that is an advantage when hardening and drying your plant.

 The entire hassle with the phases of the moon may sound a bit vague.
 But it can really help your plants to perform better.
 Watching the moon's position has been done for thousands of years.
 Multiple studies have been done into the effect of the moon's position on crops.
 Although marijuana plants do not occur in these studies, we dare to say that cannabis is also a crop that is influenced by the moon.
 After all, it also goes through a process of germination, it has a root system underground, and the plant has many leaves.
 You would say that you can only benefit from the position of the moon if you grow marijuana outside.
 But indoor growers can also benefit.
 Whether you grow indoors or outdoors, all plants go through certain cycles, and if you adjust your growing kills to the different moon phases, your plant can grow stronger and better as a result.
 Just try it, and good luck with it!